lydell/vim-like-key-notation/readme.md

 an “E” (uppercase), followed by an “s” (lowercase), followed by a “c” (lowercase) should be typed.

-So how do you express that the key “Esc” (or “Escape”) should be sent?
+So how do you express the “Esc” (or “Escape”) key?

-`<Esc>` means that the “Esc” key should be sent, which usually means hitting the key labeled “Esc” or “Escape” on your keyboard.
-“Esc” normally doesn’t result in a character on the screen, like “a”, “A”, “/” and “?” that we talked about before.
+`<Esc>` means that the “Esc” key should be typed, which usually means hitting the key labeled “Esc” or “Escape” on your keyboard.
+“Esc” normally doesn’t result in a character on the screen, like “a”, “A”, “/” and “?” mentioned before.
 Instead, it triggers other things.

-“Esc”, as well as many other keys such as “Tab”, “Shift” and “ArrowLeft” are so called non-printable keys, while “a”, “A”, “/” and “?” are printable keys.
+“Esc”, as well as many other keys such as “Backspace”, “Shift” and “ArrowLeft” are so called non-printable keys, while “a”, “A”, “/” and “?” are printable keys.

 In short, printable keys are notated the way they are, while non-printable keys are notated by their name enclosed by `<` and `>`.
-A few more examples of the latter are `<Backspace>`, `<Shift>` and `<ArrowLeft>`.
+In other words, the non-printable keys in the previous paragraph would be notated as `<Backspace>`, `<Shift>` and `<ArrowLeft>`.

 The names of non-printable keys are case-insensitive, so you can say `<backspace>`, `<SHIFT>` and `<arrowLEFT>` as well.

-There is a [list of the names for non-printable keys][keylist] available on MDN.
+There is a [list of the names for non-printable keys][keylist] available on [MDN].
 Beyond those, there are a couple of aliases, mostly to support names used by vim.
 After all, this module is called vim-like-key-notation.

 Just like printable keys, you can type sequences of non-printable keys as well.
 `<Esc><Backspace>` means first hitting the “Esc” key and then the “Backspace”